 All of us deserve a break from all of the stresses that we encounter in our daily lives.
 Despite St. Louis, Missouri having some of the best hotels with or near casinos and amazing vacation home rentals, some people would rather not have a staycation and would prefer to vacation and travel elsewhere.
 While the best way to travel is by air, as it is definitely the fastest mode of travel, more and more people, especially millennials, try to take the high road and go on a road trip.
 In such cases, the travel itself becomes a major part of the vacation.
 Whether it is traveling by road or to another town or city, or traveling interstate, road trips are really fun and enjoyable, especially when you get to do it with the people you love.
 If you visit the bustling city of St. Louis in Missouri or you are a resident looking forward to a great vacation or a romantic getaway, here are just some of the best road trips from St. Louis, Missouri, that you can plan on taking.

 Known for their very colorful and historic downtown area, the city of New Orleans in Louisiana is a must-visit for travelers of all ages.
-Experience the fun and enjoyable festivals, have a taste of their delectable seafood and spend your trip traversing the whole Bourbon Street for top-shelf and even rare whiskeys.
+Experience the fun and enjoyable festivals, dine in their restaurants, and spend your trip traversing the whole Bourbon Street for top-shelf and even rare whiskeys.
 New Orleans is also home to the country’s oldest historic areas because of its rich French past.
 You can find a lot of museums, galleries, restaurants, bars, and performers on the streets.
 New Orleans, LA, is a vacation spot within 10 hours of St. Louis.
 Just drive via I-55 S to reach New Orleans.